shamodhas-ijse-teaching/file-hosting/documents/Setup_Computer.md

 <pre><code>npx react-native run-ios
 </code></pre>

 <p>Metro bundler will start automatically.
-Press <b>R</b> twice in the emulator to reload or use the developer menu for debugging.</p>
+Press <b>R</b> twice in the emulator/simulator to reload or use the developer menu for debugging.</p>